bombasticSlacks/Aspirant/Game/Handling-Equipment.md

 Generally, looted items can be used by players, however in some cases they may be worn or potentially need adjustment.

 ### Looted Armour
 In almost all cases, looted armour will not fit you.
-Ill-fitting armour reduces max skill by 2 and requires an armourer to adjust it.
+Ill-fitting armour reduces [Reaction Penalty](Game/Core/Armour#Reaction%20Penalty) by 2 and requires an armourer to adjust it.

 ### Looting Creatures
 In most cases, a dead creature will have